kaosborn/KaosCollections/README.md

 * The `Collections` folder contains the primary build of the class library.
 Building the Release configuration of the project contained in this folder will produce a `.nuget` file for distribution.
-This library is Multi-targetted to .NET Standard 1.0, .NET 3.5 and .NET 4.

 * The `Collections462` folder contains a .NET 4.62 build of the class library.
 This project is used for development and testing only.

 * The `Help` folder contains a [Sandcastle Help File Builder](https://github.com/EWSoftware/SHFB) project that produces documentation from embedded XML comments.
-Output is a Microsoft Help v1 file with a `.chm` extension and a static web site.
-The help file is distributed for off-line use.
-The web site is https://kaosborn.github.io/help/KaosCollections/index.html

 * The `Source` folder contains all source code for KaosCollections.
 All source is organized using shared projects which are referenced by the build projects.

 * The `Test462` folder contains unit tests and some short running stress tests.
-Code coverage is greater than 99%.
+Code coverage is 99%.
-To verify correct emulation, these tests may be run against either this library or against the emulated base class library (BCL) classes.
+To verify correct emulation, these tests may be run against either this library or against the emulated BCL classes.
 To run the test suite against the Microsoft classes, add the `TEST_BCL` compilation symbol to the test project build properties.